Budget 2022: Opposition leaders say farmers, poor and middle-class ignored, BJP calls it ‘visionary’

 Focus on making India self-reliant, says BJP

-Meanwhile, Union ministers and Bharatiya Janata Party leaders said the Budget is “visionary” and “growth-oriented”.
+Meanwhile, Union ministers and Bharatiya Janata Party leaders claimed the Budget was “visionary” and “growth-oriented”.

 Union Defence Minister Rajnath Singh said research and development in several sectors, including defence, has been given a substantial allocation.
 Singh highlighted that the capital expenditure outlay has been increased by 35.4% to Rs 10.6 lakh crores and noted that the bulk of the money will go into developing the country’s social and physical infrastructure.

-BJP president JP Nadda said the Budget is in line with the Centre’s policy of social justice and equality, ANI reported.
-Nadda said it is not an agenda for a year’s development but a blueprint for the country’s development for the next 25 years.
+BJP president JP Nadda said the Budget was in line with the Centre’s policy of social justice and equality, ANI reported.
+Nadda said it was not an agenda for a year’s development but a blueprint for the country’s development for the next 25 years.

-Union Home Minister Amit Shah on Twitter said the “visionary” Budget will help India become a leading economy in the world.
+Union Home Minister Amit Shah on Twitter said the “visionary” Budget would help India become a leading economy in the world.